 It truly is an honour to guide young boys in their foundation phase.
 We have a dedicated team of teachers who strive to ensure that the boys in their care are happy and excited about learning.
 We believe that life is a journey, not a race, and childhood should be celebrated.
 Our curriculum is tailor-made to be boy-friendly and fun.
-We believe that we provide a wonderful introduction to first learning.
+We provide a solid foundation for lifelong teaching and learning.

 Boys enter our Grade 0 in the year that they are five turning six.
-We have three classes of twenty boys.
-Our Grade 0 Class Teachers (aided by a Teacher’s Assistant), cover perceptual training, the setting of pre-reading, pre-maths and pre-writing skills.
-Emphasis is placed on the social and emotional well-being of the child.
-The boys have specialist teachers for music and movement, physical education, IT, Zulu, Afrikaans and library skills.
+Our Grade 0 class teachers (aided by student teachers and a teacher assistant) cover perceptual skills, pre-reading, pre-maths and pre-writing skills.

 Grade 1 is an exciting year of formalising the skills that the boys have been acquiring since pre-school and Grade 0.
 This involves learning to read, write and build on their existing pre-number concepts.
 In Grade 1 the boys learn formally to use these skills to express themselves through the books that they learn to read and in the creative sentences that they learn to write.
 Their pre-number concepts become more formalised as they are taught to use the mathematical symbols and vocabulary necessary when recording number sentences.
 Engaging with problem solving using numbers and everyday life as the primary source is also a very important mathematical concept.